Edgar Schmued: Northrop and later years

 After leaving North American in August 1952, Schmued spent five years as Vice President of Engineering for the Northrop Corporation.
 At Northrop he recruited a top engineering team he used to develop the successful F-5 supersonic light fighter and the closely related T-38 trainer.
 For these aircraft Schmued emphasized not only performance, but simplicity, safety, low cost, and long service life.
 The resulting F-5 was not only the most cost effective U.S. supersonic fighter, but likely also the most combat effective U.S. air-to-air fighter design in the 1960s and early 1970s.
-The well regarded and long lived F-5 and the T-38 aircraft remain in active service as of 2018.
+The well regarded and long lived F-5 and the T-38 aircraft remain in active service as of 2024 in Swiss Air Force.
 The F-5 serves as an adversary aircraft for the U.S. Air Force and Navy in fighter combat training, as well as a front line fighter in the air forces of more than 20 nations.
 The T-38 has served as the primary advanced/supersonic trainer for the U.S. Air Force for more than 50 years, a record unequaled by any other aircraft of this class.

 Edgar Schmued continued his aircraft design work as an independent consultant following his retirement from Northrop in October, 1957.
 He consulted for the U.S. Department of Defense, allied nations, for private companies, and for the film industry making aviation related movies.
 He worked actively until shortly before his death from a heart condition on 1 June 1985.